-Welcome to Flash Pulp, episode three hundred and forty.
+Welcome to Flash Pulp, episode three hundred and ninety-five.

-Tonight we present Coffin: Shifter, Part 1 of 3
+Tonight we present The Weeping Woman: a Blackhall Tale, Part 2 of 3

-This week’s episodes are brought to you by Libr8: A Continuum Podcast
+This week’s episodes are brought to you by The P.G.
+Holyfield Cancer Support Fund

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Thomas Blackhall, master frontiersman and student of the occult, takes a relatively long trip across a relatively narrow river.